What Is an Edge Server and How Does it Work?

 The Future of Edge Hardware

-Here is a quick overview of what you can expect to see from edge servers in 2022:
+Here is a quick overview of what you can expect to see from edge servers in the future:

-• Hardware-as-a-service: "As-a-Service" business model for edge hardware will continue to rise in popularity as companies look to eliminate upfront investments in edge equipment.
-We expect growth of both the subscription and consumption-based models, plus an increase in managed services for edge hardware.
+• Hardware-as-a-service: The As-a-Service business model for edge hardware is expected to gain popularity as companies seek to eliminate upfront investments in edge equipment.
+We expect growth in both our subscription and consumption-based models, as well as an increase in managed services for edge hardware.

 • Convergence of storage and compute resources: Converged infrastructure enables a piece of hardware to have both storage and compute resources.
 Companies with ultra-low latency use cases will continue to push towards computational storage to reduce the amount of data moving between the library and compute plane.